 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.

-Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
-The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
+Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, occupational therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
+The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent as possible.
 People who have had their entire stomach removed can feed themselves, but it is important for them to re-learn how to eat after this major surgery.
 Learn more about cancer rehabilitation.

 Learn more about the importance of follow-up care.